dfns/dfns-sdk-ts/examples/libs/viem/pimlico-aa-gasless/README.md

-# Biconomy Account Abstraction Gasless Transaction
+# Pimlico Account Abstraction Gasless Transaction

-Adapted from Biconomy's [gasless NFT mint example](https://docs.biconomy.io/tutorials/nodejs/gaslessmint).
+Adapted from Pimlico's [how to create and use a SimpleAccount](https://docs.pimlico.io/permissionless/how-to/accounts/use-simple-account).
 Demonstrates that Dfns managed keys can integrate with [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) Account Abstraction standards seamlessly.

 ## Prerequisites